IrinaDemyanenko/BirthdayBot/README.md

 * 4.Use /add every time you want to add someone to your list.

+* 5.Use /edit to change a friend's record in the database.

+* 6.Use /delete to delete a friend's record in the database.

-* 5.Use /remind_me to select a suitable time to receive notifications about a friend's birthday; this command activates the notification function, starts with a delayed start time of 1 minute.
+* 6.Use /remind_me to select a suitable time to receive notifications about a friend's birthday; this command activates the notification function, starts with a delayed start time of 1 minute.
 Notifications will come at the same time every day (if you run